-As the second-largest city in South Korea, Busan is a popular alternative to fast-paced Seoul.
-Expats moving to Busan will enjoy good weather and the beaches, making the city an alluring prospect for expats who can't face the extreme winters the northern provinces suffer.
+Traditionally, South Korea’s second-largest city, Busan, is a popular alternative to fast-paced Seoul.
+Expats moving to Busan will enjoy good weather and the beaches, and the city is appealing for those who can’t face the harsh winters further north.

 Living in Busan as an expat

-Busan houses the country's largest port.
+Busan houses the country’s largest port.
 This generates a booming economy, which has led to a healthy job market.
-Although many expats find work related to shipbuilding or logistics, the city is also one of the most popular choices for young expats moving to Korea to teach English.
+Many expats find work related to shipbuilding or logistics.
+The city is also one of the most popular choices for young expats moving to Korea to teach English.

 Even though Busan is best known for its beaches, it also hosts numerous festivals and cultural events throughout the year, making it a cultural hub.
 The lifestyle in Busan is surprisingly diverse.
 The city has a mix of huge shopping malls and traditional street markets.
 Expats can eat Korean food quite cheaply at local restaurants, and there is also a wide selection of international restaurants.